-- 1.10 You have a maximum of 1 month to process a valid request.
-Responses must not be deliberately or unjustifiably delayed. - 1.11 Make sure you leave yourself adequate time to locate the documentation.
+1.10 You have a maximum of 1 month to process a valid request.
+Responses must not be deliberately or unjustifiably delayed.

+1.11 Make sure you leave yourself adequate time to locate the documentation.
 If other officers are going to be involved in the collation of data then get your request for information out early and aim to have all the information in your possession within 2 weeks.
-This will allow you plenty of time should a problem occur or you find that a third party needs to be contacted ahead of release. - 1.12 Unlike FOI there is no exemption within data protection law that allows you not to comply with a right of access request purely based on the time it will take you to comply. - 1.13 In limited and exceptional circumstances, the deadline for response can be legitimately extended by a further 2 months for complex matters.
-There is a high threshold for this extension.
+This will allow you plenty of time should a problem occur or you find that a third party needs to be contacted ahead of release.

+1.12 Unlike FOI there is no exemption within data protection law that allows you not to comply with a right of access request purely based on the time it will take you to comply.

+1.13 In limited and exceptional circumstances, the deadline for response can be legitimately extended by a further 2 months for complex matters.
+There is a high threshold for this extension and it is envisaged this will only be applicable to social care cases.
 Any deadline extension must follow agreed procedures and be approved by the Data Protection Officer.